ezopas/fullstack-party/README.md

 - Browser support must be great.
 All modern browsers plus IE9 and above.
 - Use a Javascript task-runner.
 Gulp, Webpack or Grunt - it doesn't matter.
 - Do not commit the build, because we are building things on deployment.

-## Few tips

-- Structure!
-WE LOVE STRUCTURE!
-- Maybe You have an idea how it should interact with users?
-Do it!
-Its on you!
-- Have fun!